Powerlearnproject/se-assignment-day-2-git-and-github-Nwamaka77/README.md

 5. Make Changes to the Project:

 Create or modify files in the repository directory.
-For example, create a new file named hello.txt and add some content to it.

 6. Stage the Changes: